Council of Community Living Ontario

 The Council members are elected at Community Living Ontario’s conference and consist of at least one representative from each of the following geographical areas: North East, North West, South East, South West, and Central.
 If you are interested in learning more about Council, contact Meaghan Mitchell, Council Engagement Coordinator at firstname.lastname@example.org or 519 362-1633 or the Chair of the Council, James Taylor, at James.Taylor@cll.on.ca.

-James Taylor has been on Council for four years and has been Chair of the Council of Community Living Ontario for three years.
+James Taylor has been on Council for four years and has been President of the Council of Community Living Ontario for three years.
 He is also the Chair of New Vision Advocates, a self-advocate group in his hometown of London.
 James is active in the community, giving presentations to groups and schools, such as Fanshawe College, on how to advance equal citizenship, acceptance, and belonging.

 James works full-time as a receptionist at Community Living London and enjoys playing sports in the Special Olympics.